-I am a Ph.D. candidate in Computer Science at Virginia Tech.
+I am currently working at Microsoft.
+I graduated from Computer Science at Virginia Tech 2018.
 My advisor is Dr. Danfeng (Daphne) Yao.
 Before I came to VT, I completed my Bachelor's Degree in Information Security from University of Science and Technology of China in 2013.

 My research interests focus mainly on leveraging Program Analysis and Machine Learning techniques to address Cyber Security challenges.
 My work focuses on detecting Android malware with machine learning and app prioritization/rewriting.
 Additional research interests consist of anomaly detection, malware detection and intrusion detection.